Skip to main content

 Contact our team to find out how we can help you

-Reasons to Enroll in Fentanyl Abuse IOP Treatment at Freeman Recovery Center
+Reasons to Enroll in Our Fentanyl IOP at Freeman Recovery Center

 Enrolling in fentanyl abuse Intensive Outpatient Program (IOP) treatment at Freeman Recovery Center offers a path to lasting recovery.
 Our comprehensive programs support your healing while allowing you to maintain daily responsibilities.
 Here are just a few reasons to enroll in fentanyl addiction outpatient treatment at Freeman Recovery Center: